-Children with acute recurrent or chronic pancreatitis can find hope at the Pancreatic Center at Children’s Hospital of Pittsburgh of UPMC.
+Children with acute recurrent or chronic pancreatitis can find hope at the Pancreatic Disorders Center at UPMC Children's Hospital of Pittsburgh.
 Here families will find a team of doctors who understand pancreatitis, have a wealth of experience caring for children who have this condition, and can answer the many questions families often have about it.

 The pancreas has two important functions in the body: helping digest food and producing insulin, which the body needs to convert food into energy.
 In children with chronic pancreatitis, the pancreas does not properly do its job of helping digest food.
 Inflammation causes scarring of the pancreas and abdominal pain.